 The project's major exterior spaces will include an open aft deck capable of housing two large tenders, a sundeck with a central bar and al fresco dining, and several "multipurpose" aft and sun lounging areas.
 Further details will be revealed as the build progresses.

-According to BOATPro, Aegean Yacht has three units on order or actively under construction, the largest of which is the 66-metre Haifa.
+According to BOATPro, Aegean Yacht has two units actively under construction, the largest of which is the 66-metre Haifa.